DmytroZhdanov/power-pulse/README.md

 ## API

-The application uses a backend developed by our team.
-You can familiarize yourself with it [here](https://github.com/Cherydens/power_pulse_backend)
+The application utilizes a backend developed by our team.
+Feel free to familiarize yourself with it [here](https://github.com/Cherydens/power_pulse_backend)

 ## Redux State

-The Redux store manages the state of the application, including token, user's name, email, avatar image and account creation date.
+The Redux store manages the application's state, encompassing tokens, user information such as name, email, avatar image, and the account creation date.